derharry/svelte-zeeltephp/README.md

 #### Methods, Components, Classes
 > zp_fetch_api(fetch, url)
+Its a wrapper over Svelte's fetch which does 1 in all.
-Acts as API between Svelte-project and PHP.
+Acts as API between Svelte-project and .
 <br>is using PUBLIC_ZEELTEPHP_BASE which points to respective /api/index.php

-> Class ZP_ApiRouter
+> ZP_ApiRouter (svelte, php)
-tbd
+On both sides, Svelte and PHP, this is the main API/router between your Svelte and PHP code.
+If something does not work, use ZPDev to debug.

 > Class ZP_EventDetails
 tbd